hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

     See [the docs](https://cloud.google.com/compute/docs/instances/create-ptr-record) for how
     to become verified as a domain owner.

+* `network_tier` - (Optional) The [networking tier][network-tier] used for configuring this instance.
+    This field can take the following values: PREMIUM or STANDARD.
+If this field is not specified, it is assumed to be PREMIUM.

 The `alias_ip_range` block supports:

 * `ip_cidr_range` - The IP CIDR range represented by this alias IP range.
 This IP CIDR range